Explore Vero Beach

 Sunset Saturday Night – Ocean Drive is closed to vehicles the first Saturday of the month for food, drinks and live music while enjoying the sunset.

 Downtown Friday Night – 14th Street is closed to vehicles that last Friday of the month for food, drinks and live music.

-Trending: Wine Bars and Breweries – Grind and Grape, Kilted Mermaid, Vinz Wine and Dining, Orchid Island Brewery, American Icon Brewery and Sailfish Brewery have quickly become local favorites the offer refreshing local beverages paired with delicious food and live music.
+Trending: Wine Bars and Breweries – Grind and Grape, Kilted Mermaid, Vinz Wine and Dining, Orchid Island Brewery, American Icon Brewery, Walking Tree Brewery, Sailfish Brewery and Pierced Ciderworks have quickly become local favorites the offer refreshing local beverages paired with delicious food and live music.